IstinNew/Eniac_AB_Insight/README.md

 ## A/B Testing Chart
 ![A/B Testing Chart](chart.png)

+## Highlights
+- **Data Analysis**: Comprehensive analysis using Jupyter Notebook, providing insights into user behavior and engagement.
+- **Visualization**: Clear and informative visual representations of A/B testing results.
+- **Statistical Methods**: Application of statistical techniques, including chi-square tests, to validate the results.
+- **Reproducibility**: Ensuring reproducibility of results with clearly defined steps and code.

+## Challenges
+- **Data Collection**: Ensuring accurate and unbiased data collection for the A/B test.
+- **Analysis Accuracy**: Applying appropriate statistical methods to derive meaningful conclusions.
+- **User Engagement**: Designing effective experiments to measure user engagement accurately.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.